 EFT.
 You must make your Oregon estimated payments by EFT if you're required to make your federal estimated payments by EFT.
-We may grant a waiver from participation in the EFT program if you would be disadvantaged by the requirement (OAR 150-314.518).
+We may grant a waiver from EFT payments if you would be disadvantaged by the requirement (ORS 314.518 and accompanying rules).

-If you don't meet the federal requirements for mandatory participation in the EFT program, you may participate on a voluntary basis.
+If you don't meet the federal requirements for mandatory EFT payments, you may still make voluntary EFT payments.